'Period poverty is an absolute disgrace'

 Cardiff Central AM Jenny Rathbone says poverty is making it increasingly difficult for a number of women in Wales to afford tampons and sanitary towels.

-The issue, which has been dubbed "period poverty", will be debated in the National Assembly later.
+The issue, which has been dubbed "period poverty", was debated in the National Assembly on Wednesday.

 Ministers said they recently announced funding to help address period poverty.